 United Basic Economy Carry-on Rules

-At this point, you can pay extra for an economy ticket that comes with a few more benefits.
-If you choose to keep your basic economy ticket, you won’t be allowed to bring a carry-on bag on board at all.
+during the booking process, you can pay extra for an economy ticket that comes with a few more benefits.
+If you choose to keep your basic economy ticket, you won’t be allowed to bring a carry-on bag on board at all (unless you’re flying on a Transatlantic route).

 You will still have the option to bring a personal item with you that can be stored under the seat in front of you, but that’s it.